samhains/samhains.github.io/_projects/volvox-labs.md

 <br>

-In addition to working on the design team, I worked alongside Technical Lead at Volvox - Xavier Cruz, to projection map the exterior of the dome.
+In addition to working on the design team, I worked alongside Technical Lead at Volvox - Xavier Cruz, to projection map the exterior of the dome in Touch Designer.

 ![](http://volvoxlabs.com/wp-content/uploads/2018/12/DSC04916.jpg)